top of page

 • Discussion and persuasion should be the main means of securing good behaviour.

-• Regulate an individual’s behaviour and lead to a consistent improvement in behaviour in the centre.
+• Regulate an individual’s behaviour and to lead to a consistent improvement in behaviour in centre.

 Behaviour Agreement